Robert Stanley Welchman

 |Killed 13th September 1916|

-The South Twerton School memorial contains the incorrect initials for Robert Stanley Welchman, who resided in Bath for only about two years in 1908-1910.
+Assuming we have identified the correct individual, the South Twerton School memorial contains the incorrect initials for Robert Stanley Welchman, who resided in Bath for a short period in 1908-1910.

 Stanley Welchman's Parents